TIBCOSoftware/snappydata/docs/best_practices/setup_cluster.md

 ## Disabling hashJoin/Aggregate for Cluster Stability

 TIBCO ComputeDB has its own operator for extremely fast joins/aggregates.
-One limitation of this operator is that it stores the objects in Java heap.
-If heap size is small, it has the potential to cause Garbage Collection (GC) problems and eventually Out-of-memory (OOM).
+One limitation of this operator is that it stores the objects in Java heap (Or Offheap , if the system is configured for it.).
+If heap size is small, it has the potential to cause Garbage Collection (GC) problems and eventually Out-of-memory (OOM) (If the heap (or offheap size) is small, it will no longer cause OOM (as the memory used by SHA is accounted for ), but the memory manager will cause the query to fail by throwing LowMemoryException).
 Sometimes, even if the heap size is large this can happen if there are many concurrent queries using these operators.
 If your use case is such that there will be many joins or aggregates with high cardinality then it is recommended to disable that hashJoin/hashAggregates.

 To disable hashJoin/hashAggregates for a particular session you can use the following: